 Figure 7 illustrates the effect on bandwidth.
-Above 128 GB or for multi-level technologies, bandwidth drops by 25% due to the latency of the program operation on the flash die.
+Read bandwidth drops due to the latency of the operation on the flash die.
+Operation latency also causes write bandwidth to decrease with capacity.

 SSDs provide the largest gains relative to disks for small, random IOPs.
 We present two access sizes - the historically standard disk block size of 512 B and the most common flash page size and modern disk access size of 4 kB.
 Figure 8 presents the performance in terms of IOPs.
 When using the smaller, unaligned 512B accesses, SLC and MLC chips must access 4 kB of data and the SSD must discard 88% of the accessed data.
 For TLC, there is even more wasted bandwidth because page size is 8 kB.